cybergis/cybergis-compute-core/docs/codebase.md

 - `LocalFolderUploader`: inherits from `BaseFolderUploader`.
 This uploader is the most general uploader, allowing for arbitrary local files to be uploaded to HPCs via use of `FolderUtil` zipping and connector `upload`.
 - `GitFolderUploader`: inherits from `LocalFolderUploader`.
 This is essentially a `LocalFolderUploader` but directly works with git repositories and the Git database--e.g., it acquires local paths using git ids and supports the refreshing of repos prior to upload.

 In addition to these folder uploader specializations, there is also a `FolderUploaderHelper` class that offers a more generalized folder uploader functionality--given an arbitrary input, it decides what folder uploader to create, uploads it, and returns.
+It should be noted that this helper class is the only folder uploader actually used outside of this file--all calls to folder uploader are abstracted away with this function.

 Dependencies:
 - `fs` & `path`: for manipulating the file system and paths